valtech-ch/dotnet-interview-example/README.md

 # IC .Net interview example
 The topic of this coding example is a task list.
 When you download the repository, everything is already built so the application can display a list of tasks, also the application will already contain a set of tasks - those tasks are the ones you should work on during this coding example.
-They are about refactoring of the existing code base and adding some extensions to it and one of the tasks is only about answering some questions.
+They are about refactoring the existing code base, adding some extensions to it or only answering some questions.

 ## What should you do?
 - Spend 2-3 hours working on the example